skills/your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/school-overview.md

 # School Overview

-- Add some text to customize this school overview.
+- Replace this text to customize the school overview.